appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Allows you to choose a font style; bold or italic. you can programmatically modify the font style using JavaScript functions.
+Allows you to choose a font style; bold or italic.
+You can click on the **JS** button to programmatically modify the font style using JavaScript functions.

 </dd>